ofasgard/CalzoneBlog/blogs/reversing-myself-1.md

 ![a screenshot of Ghidra showing the decompiler for FUN_69801627](/img/amsi-reveng-10.png)

 Remember when I said I wasn't trying to be stealthy with this one?
 Thanks to a debug print statement left in the function, we can immediately see that we're on the right track.
-The purpose of this function is to hook a memory address.
+It's clear that the purpose of this function is to hook a memory address.

 We can also see that Ghidra has gotten some of the auto-generated parameters wrong.
-We know these first two parameters should be a PID and a pointer, so let's fix that.
+These first two parameters should be a PID and a pointer based on what we saw in *DllMain()*, so let's fix that.

 ![a screenshot of Ghidra showing the decompiler for FUN_69801627](/img/amsi-reveng-11.png)